 .NET has had the concept of resources for as long as I can remember.
 The Microsoft documentation has a succinct description of what classifies as a resource.

-A resource is any nonexecutable data that is logically deployed with an app.
-Microsoft
+A resource is any nonexecutable data that is logically deployed with an app. –Microsoft

-In this post, we will be using resource files, which are recognized by the file extension of .resx.
-The advantage of using resx files, is we can store more than just strings.
+files, is we can store more than just strings.
 We can store binary data, which can include images, audio, and other assets.
-The resx file is in XML format with specific attributes to identify additional metadata.
+The resx

 To follow along, clone the WorldTraveler Project on GitHub.